FabricMC/fabric-docs/versions/1.21.8/develop/items/food.md

 | `saturationModifier` | Sets the amount of saturation points your item will add.   |
 | `alwaysEdible`       | Allows your item to be eaten regardless of hunger level.   |

-When you've modified the builder to your liking, you can call the `build()` method to get the `FoodComponent`.
+When you've modified the builder to your liking, you can call the `build()` method to get the `FoodProperties`.

-If you want to add status effects to the player when they eat your food, you will need to use the `ConsumableComponent` alongside the `FoodComponent` class as seen in the following example:
+If you want to add status effects to the player when they eat your food, you will need to use the `ConsumableComponent` alongside the `FoodProperties` class as seen in the following example:

 @[code transcludeWith=:::5](@/reference/1.21.8/src/main/java/com/example/docs/item/ModItems.java)

-Similar to the example in the [Creating Your First Item](./first-item) page, I'll be using the above component:
+Similar to the example in the [Creating Your First Item](./first-item) page, this will use the above component:

 @[code transcludeWith=:::poisonous_apple](@/reference/1.21.8/src/main/java/com/example/docs/item/ModItems.java)